Leopard and Porcupine

 “!Xo and the Leopard”

-“Why does !Xo, the slow one, walk so boldly through my lands?” the leopard snarled.
-“He must fear me—or he must fall!”
+"Why does !Xo, the slow one, walk so boldly through my lands?" snarled the leopard.
+"He must fear me—or he must fall."

-And so, on a moonlit night, the leopard followed the winding paths between stone and bush until he found !Xo, round and still, standing by the mouth of his burrow.
+And so, one quiet night, the leopard followed the winding paths between stone and bush until he found !Xo, slow and round, sitting by the mouth of his burrow.

 "You are small," said the leopard.
 "But I am quick.
 I am strong."